AngryUEFI/AngryCAT/README.md

 # Dependencies
 Uses uv as package manager, e.g. `pacman -S uv`.

+# Running
+* `uv run path/to/script.py --arguments --for --script.py`
+* Not all files need extra packages, you might get away with plain python.
+* *Note* The experiments might not write fully valid json, check the end of the file and remove partial entries and add a closing `]` if needed.
+* `uv run manual_send`
+* `uv run paging`

+Check the [TestSetup documentation](testsetup.md) for a quickstart.

+# Install
+TODO.
+For now the Dev flow below is what we use.

 # Development
 To run in a local dev environment:
 1. clone this repo